 The drivetrain determines the performance a used car can produce.
 There are a few different options to choose from, but one of the most common drivetrain choices for used cars is rear-wheel drive or RWD.

 RWD cars send power from the engine to the rear wheels.
-To learn more about how this drivetrain option works and the type of performance you can expect with these systems, here's everything you need to know about RWD.
+Continue reading to learn more about how this drivetrain option works and the type of performance you can expect with RWD vehicles.
+Contact us with any questions!

 How Does RWD Work?